MADS699-Stock-Prediction/Prediction-Core/README.md

 - model_factory : various models including timeseries, regression, lstm and ann.
 - scrapper: Various scrappers for yfiance data, fundamental data, reddit data and various news related to stock/s.
 - notebooks: Contains Jupyter notebooks for data preparation, model training, and evaluation.
-- proof_of_concept_test: Various raw form of PoC this is a collection of standalone Jypyter noteboos for data extraction to visualizations.
+- proof_of_concept_test: Various raw form of PoC/experiments and data this is a collection of standalone Jupyter notebooks for data extraction to visualizations.
 - src: Source code for the project, including utilities, model training, text processing, and evaluation scripts.

 # Statement of Work